HomeSafe/homesafe/README.md

 To run system test, you will need an Android phone, or test environment that has emulator built in.

 ####Code Coverage
 We use code coverage library [Jacoco](http://www.eclemma.org/jacoco/) for test coverage.
-It is configured in build.gradle to run all the unit tests in ```src/main/java/``` directory.
+It is configured in build.gradle to run all the unit tests and compare with code in ```src/main/java/``` directory.
 In project's top-level directory, run:
 ```
 ./gradlew jacocoTestReport